ahmad-m-abbas/UAD-for-Medical-Imaging/README.md

 # Unsupervised Anomaly Detection for Medical Imaging

-This is the repository for our paper
+This is the repository for our paper, it was copied from https://github.com/caiyu6666/MedIAnomaly repository and added our loss into it.

 ## Environment